Architect multitenant solutions on Azure

 - Enterprise-wide platform solutions, such as a shared Kubernetes cluster that's used by multiple business units within an organization.

 When you build your own multitenant solution in Azure, there are several elements you need to consider that factor into your architecture.

 In this series, we provide guidance about how to design, build, and operate your own multitenant solutions in Azure.

 In this series, we use the term tenant to refer to your tenants, which might be your customers or groups of users.
 Our guidance is intended to help you to build your own multitenant software solutions on top of the Azure platform.

-Azure Active Directory (Azure AD) also includes the concept of a tenant to refer to individual directories, and it uses the term multitenancy to refer to interactions between multiple Azure AD tenants.
+Microsoft Entra ID also includes the concept of a tenant to refer to individual directories, and it uses the term multitenancy to refer to interactions between multiple Microsoft Entra tenants.
 Although the terms are the same, the concepts are not.
-When we need to refer to the Azure AD concept of a tenant, we disambiguate it by using the full term Azure AD tenant.
+When we need to refer to the Microsoft Entra concept of a tenant, we disambiguate it by using the full term Microsoft Entra tenant.

 Azure is itself a multitenant service, and some of our guidance is based on our experience with running large multitenant solutions.
 However, the focus of this series is on helping you build your own multitenant services, while harnessing the power of the Azure platform.